electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	Check data is not present in the filesystem Duplicates are removed
 	Number of fragments 27
 	Number of inodes 389
-	Number of uids 1
+	umber of uids 1
 	Number of gids 0

 ### The Easy Way

-The first attempt was done using the version of squashfs-tools provided by the Debian packages (version 4.4 at the time of writing).
+The first root file system creation attempt was done using the version of squashfs-tools provided by the Debian packages (version 4.4 at the time of writing).

 	$ mksquashfs squashfs-root D0000.new.squashfs -b 65536 -all-root -noappend